-Jonathan Wolff is the Blavatnik Chair in Public Policy and Governing Body Fellow at Wolfson College.
+Jonathan Wolff is the Alfred Landecker Professor of Values and Public Policy at the Blavatnik School of Government and Governing Body Fellow at Wolfson College.
 His recent work has largely concerned equality, disadvantage, social justice and poverty, as well as applied topics such as public safety, disability, gambling, and the regulation of recreational drugs, which he has discussed in his books Ethics and Public Policy: A Philosophical Inquiry (Routledge 2011) and The Human Right to Health (Norton 2012).
 His most recent book is An Introduction to Moral Philosophy (Norton 2018).

 He has had a long-standing interest in health and health promotion, including questions of justice in health care resource allocation, the social determinants of health, and incentives and health behaviour.